A podcast capturing the beauty and serenity of Salford’s green spaces and nature is proving a hit for husband-and-wife walkers Chris and Emma Limtek.

 Emma said: “The first lockdown for us was quite a breeze really, we’re both still working, it didn’t really affect us that much.”

-Nodding his head, Chris then shared some heart-warming news: “During the first lockdown, you know when we were all in this together, we were making masks for the NHS.
+Nodding his head, Chris said: “During the first lockdown, you know when we were all in this together, we were making masks for the NHS.

 Sympathising with her husband Emma said: